siddhartha-gadgil/DeptWeb/_seminars/2026/2026-01-28-anurag-rao.md

 ---

 Consider a noncompact homogeneous space equipped with the action of a one-parameter diagonable subgroup.
 In this dynamical system we study the set of points with precompact orbit which, due to the work of Kleinbock--Margulis, is known to be a dense set of full dimension.
-Motivated by a theorem of Davenport-Schmidt in Diophantine approximation we revisit this work and give a construction for bounded orbits with large closures.
+Motivated by a theorem of Davenport--Schmidt in Diophantine approximation we revisit this work and give a construction for bounded orbits with large closures.